 As with many of the cities we’ve visited and written about, Rome has a number of options for saving money (and time!) on your visit, particularly when it comes to sight-seeing.

-So your options are to prebook entry for the popular attractions, to take a tour that includes entry (we recommend Walks of Italy and Context Travel, see below for specific tours we recommend), or to pick up a pass that includes entry and fast track access.
+So your options are to pre book entry for the popular attractions, to take a tour that includes entry (we recommend Take Walks and Context Travel, see below for specific tours we recommend), or to pick up a pass that includes entry and fast track access.

 Based on our itinerary, the two day Roma pass would get you free skip the line access to the Coliseum and the Roman Forum (these count as one attraction), after which you would get discounted entry at the majority of other attractions on the list.
 If you picked up the three day pass, you would also get free entry to the Capitoline Museums as well.

 The only disadvantage of the Roma Pass is that it doesn’t include the Vatican attractions, so you’re still going to be queuing for those.
-So you have a few time saving options.
-You can book a tour, you can pre-book your ticket online in advance, or you could invest in an Omnia Rome and Vatican Pass instead.
+So you have a few time-saving options.

 If you don’t want to do any of those, then you definitely will want to book your tickets for the most popular attractions online in advance.